Locations:

 New information can shed a lot of light on how you really feel about a subject.
 It can also force you to confront things you may never have thought about before.

 Let’s say you’ve been a longtime customer of a particular sandwich shop in your neighborhood, but one day, you realize that the shop’s owner has been confronted with allegations that they have poor business practices.
-You don’t like what you’re hearing, but it is your favorite sandwich shop.
-Plus, it’s the closest restaurant within walking distance from your home, so you go get lunch there anyway, despite what you’ve heard.
-Then, the guilt sinks in whenever your friends or family talk about how bad the business is.
-You’re torn about being a continuing customer.
-Now you have to decide: Do you support that business, or do you take your business elsewhere?
+You don’t like what you’re hearing, but it’s your favorite sandwich shop.
+Plus, it’s the closest restaurant within walking distance from your home, so you get lunch there anyway, despite what you’ve heard.

 Advertisement